istern/Sitecore.AutoFixture.NSubstitute/README.md

 [XUnit](https://xunit.github.io/)

 ## Howto
 In your test project you must refrence Sitecore.Kernel version 8.2+ and use version 1.x of this modules.
 From Sitecore 9 an forward you should use version 2.x of this module  NOT THE NO REFERENCE version you will need the full version.
-Simply get it from the offcial Sitecore nuget feed.
+Likewise with a reference to Sitecore.Logging this however can be the no reference.
+Simply get them from the offcial Sitecore nuget feed.
 With that reference solved simply add this nuget package

 ```sh